Non-overnight Meal Allowances

-Texas State travelers may receive monthly meal allowances for non-overnight trips when the traveler conducts University business outside of his or her designated headquarters.
-The allowance is intended to supplement, but not to fully compensate, the meal costs incurred while traveling on official University business.
-The Internal Revenue Service considers non-overnight meals a non-essential travel cost, therefore any reimbursement is taxed as ordinary income.
+Texas State travelers may receive monthly meal allowances for non-overnight trips when the traveler conducts university business outside their designated headquarters.
+The allowance is intended to supplement, but not fully compensate, meal costs incurred while traveling on official university business.
+The Internal Revenue Service considers non-overnight meals a non-essential travel cost, therefore, any reimbursement is taxed as ordinary income.
 The allowance must be processed through the payroll system for tax withholding.

 The monthly meal allowance is for travelers whose job responsibilities require frequent and routine non-overnight travel.
-Examples of eligible faculty and staff include but are not limited to: admissions counselors, supervising teachers, development/gift officers or athletics recruiters.
+Examples of eligible faculty and staff include, but are not limited to, admissions counselors, supervising teachers, development/gift officers, and athletics recruiters.
 This monthly meal allowance is intended for single day non-overnight travel as the allowance is monthly and for cumulative days.
 Receipt of the allowance must follow normal payroll processes.

 Texas State has elected not to process meal allowances from state appropriated funds due to the onerous Internal Revenue Services reporting requirements.